swiftlang/swift-evolution/proposals/0101-standardizing-sizeof-naming.md

 </tr>
 </table>

-If for some reason, the core team decides that there's a compelling reason to include value calls, an implementation would look something like this:
+If for some reason, the core team decides that there's a compelling reason to include value calls, an implementation might look something like this:

 ```swift
 extension MemoryLayout<T> {